Foods For Child’s Brain Development – Improve Memory Power And Concentration

 2. Whole grains

 Sarah Krieger, a consultant and ADA (American Dietetic Association) spokeswoman, says in the article, Top 10 brain foods for children, published on WebMD (2008) that oats is the ‘grain for the brain’.
 This cereal grain is an excellent source of energy for the brain in the morning.
 Having oats for breakfast keeps the child’s brain energetic throughout the forenoon session at school.
-Being a good source of vitamin E, B-vitamins, potassium and zinc, oats helps the body and brain to function at full capacity.
+Being a good source of vitamin E, B, potassium and zinc, oats help the body and brain to function at full capacity.
 Oatmeal also helps keep the arteries clean by reducing cholesterol.

 6. Nuts and seeds